Circaevum/circaevum-dao-phase-1/README.md

 ### Yin-Yang Characteristics
 **Yin**: Adaptive, darkness, source of emergence
 - Yin represents the individual.
 Their contributions are tracked, and can earn them 1 Yin token per quarter.
+Current requirements are being considered between 250 and 500 hours of work (20-40hrs/week), or comparative deliverable(s).
 - This takes up half of a Yin Yang, with a small hole where Yin coagulates into a ball of Yang, which is independent of the other half of the Yin Yang, which also includes a hole

 **Yang**: Conservative, resistant to change, source of decay, full of light and density